Approximating Competitive Equilibrium by Nash Welfare: Introduction

-We show the following: \begin{restatable}{theorem}{networkgale} Generalized network utility functions are Gale-substitutes. \end{restatable} Generalized flows is a classical network flow model that can model commodity transportations with losses, as well as conversions between different types of entities such as in financial networks; see Chapter 15 in \cite{amo} for a description and various applications.
+We note that generalized flows is a classical network flow model that can model commodity transportation with losses, as well as conversions between different types of entities such as in financial networks; see \citet[Chapter 15]{amo} for a description and various applications.